Earn up to 9.25 AMA PRA Category 1 Credits™.

 Join us for the upcoming Prostate MR Virtual Course.
 You will have opportunity to review and analyze the most challenging prostate cases and learn from world-class radiologists.

-In this micro-course, radiologists will be able to practice detection of clinically significant prostate cancer on multiparametric MRI (mpMRI) of the prostate and apply the PI-RADS V2.1 scoring system for standardized analysis of mpMRI and communication of imaging findings.
+In this virtual course, radiologists will be able to practice detection of clinically significant prostate cancer on multiparametric MRI (mpMRI) of the prostate and apply the PI-RADS V2.1 scoring system for standardized analysis of mpMRI and communication of imaging findings.
 In this course, learners will utilize both the framework of PI-RADS® and the case library of 20 pathology proven prostate mpMRI cases that illustrate a broad spectrum of prostatic pathologies ranging from benign to malignant.
 Two lectures will focus on the principles and application of PI-RADS V2.1 scoring system and review of the caveats on mpMRI of the prostate.

-The American College of Radiology is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+Accreditation Statement: The American College of Radiology is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The American College of Radiology designates this enduring material activity for a maximum of 9.25 AMA PRA Category 1 Credits™.
+Credit Designation Statement: The American College of Radiology designates this enduring material activity for a maximum of 9.25 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Through an agreement between the American College of Radiology and the Royal College of Physicians and Surgeons of Canada, MOC Program Participants may record self-assessment programs or simulation activities developed and accredited by the American College of Radiology in Section 3 of the Royal College’s MOC Program.
+Maintenance of Certification Royal College of Physicians and Surgeons of Canada: Through an agreement between the American College of Radiology and the Royal College of Physicians and Surgeons of Canada, MOC Program Participants may record self-assessment programs or simulation activities developed and accredited by the American College of Radiology in Section 3 of the Royal College’s MOC Program.

 For information about the accreditation of this program, please contact the ACR at email@example.com.